Let’s agree, sometimes it takes you a lot of time to build and edit your pages on Elementor.

 Option 2 — Unlink from global – Unlink

-Lastly, if for any reason you plan to delete any global widget then you can delete theme from Elementor → Templates → Global Widget and click on Trash, under the global widget name.
+If, for any reason, you plan to delete any global widget, then you can delete the theme from Elementor → Templates → Global Widget and click on Trash under the global widget name.

-To delete them at bulk you can select bulk action from the dropdown and mark the ones you wish to delete.
+To Elementor delete global widget in bulk, you can select bulk action from the dropdown and mark the ones you wish to delete.

-In this article, we covered everything you need to know about Elementor Global widgets from editing to deleting.
-They are very handy to make global changes on your Elementor website because you only have to make the changes once.
+In this article, we covered everything you need to know about Elementor Global widgets, from Elementor save as global to editing to deleting.
+They are very handy for making global changes on your Elementor website because you only have to make the changes once.

-Global widgets save time, and helps in maintaining consistency throughout your website.
+Global widgets save time and help maintain consistency throughout your website.

-If you have more than a widget and want to save a full Elementor section globally then you can look at Elementor Templates as a solution — Learn More about Templates
+If you have more than a widget and want to want to learn How to save an Elementor global section, then you can look at Elementor Templates as a solution — Learn More about Templates.

 If you want to level up your Elementor design, then make sure to check out 120+ widgets on The Plus Addons for Elementor.